jrief/django-formset/docs/source/phone-number-field.rst

 	    ...
 	]

-Since we want to render the country names in the user's language, we need to setup the install the `the JavaScriptCatalog view`_ by configuring ``USE_I18N = True`` in the project's ``settings.py``.
+Since we want to render the country names in the user's language, we need to set up `the JavaScriptCatalog view`_ by configuring ``USE_I18N = True`` in the project's ``settings.py``.

 .. _the JavaScriptCatalog view: https://docs.djangoproject.com/en/stable/topics/i18n/translation/#module-django.views.i18n